Medulloblastoma

 Medulloblastoma is a primary central nervous system (CNS) tumor.
 This means it begins in the brain or spinal cord.

-Medulloblastoma is a form of embryonal tumour that begins in the brain’s foetal (embryonic) cells.
+Medulloblastoma is a form of embryonal tumor that begins in the brain’s foetal (embryonic) cells.
 There are at least four varieties of medulloblastoma based on distinct types of gene mutations.
-Despite the fact that medulloblastoma is not inherited, disorders such as Gorlin’s or Turcot’s syndrome may raise the incidence of the disease.
+Although medulloblastoma is not inherited, disorders such as Gorlin’s or Turcot’s syndrome may raise the incidence of the disease.

-Medulloblastoma can affect anyone at any age, however it is most common in young children.
-Medulloblastoma is the most frequent malignant brain tumour in children, despite its rarity.
-Children should be seen by a team of paediatric specialists with expertise and experience in paediatric brain tumours, as well as access to the most up-to-date technologies and treatments for children.
+Medulloblastoma can affect anyone at any age; however, it is most common in young children.
+Medulloblastoma is the most frequent malignant brain tumor in children, despite its rarity.
+Children should be seen by a team of pediatric specialists with expertise and experience in pediatric brain tumors, as well as access to the most up-to-date technologies and treatments for children.

 Grades of medulloblastoma